Bureau of Diplomatic Security

 The Diplomatic Security Service is the law enforcement and security arm of the U.S. Department of State.
 It bears the core responsibility for providing a safe environment for the conduct of U.S. foreign policy.

 Latest News From DSS

-DSS Investigator in Nairobi Coordinated Rescue of Dozens from Somali Re-Acculturation Facilities in Kenya
+DSS Investigator Coordinates Rescue of Dozens from Somali Re-Acculturation Facilities in Kenya

 In June 2017, the Assistant Regional Security Officer-Investigator (ARSO-I) at the U.S. Embassy in Nairobi worked with State Department consular officers, other U.S. federal agencies, foreign embassies, and the Kenyan National Police Service’s Serious Crime Unit (NPS) to successfully locate and rescue individuals held against their will at three ethnic Somali re-acculturation facilities.